RitvikAleti/genai-project-cold-email-generator/README.md

 # ✉️ Cold Email Generator
-Cold email generator for a services company using groq, langchain and streamlit.
+Cold email generator for a services company using llama 3.1, groq, langchain and streamlit.
 It allows users to input the URL of a job posting on a company's careers page.
 The tool then extracts the job description from that page and generates personalized cold emails.
 These emails include relevant portfolio links sourced from a vector database, based on the specific job description.

 **Imagine a scenario:**